eth-brownie/brownie/docs/api-network.rst

 _EventItem
 **********

-.. py:class:: brownie.types.types._EventItem
+.. py:class:: brownie.network.event._EventItem

-    Hybrid container type that works as a `dict <https://docs.python.org/3/library/stdtypes.html#mapping-types-dict>`__ and a `list <https://docs.python.org/3/library/stdtypes.html#lists>`__.
+    Hybrid container type that works as a `dict <https://docs.python.org/3/library/stdtypes.html#mapping-types-dict>`_ and a `list <https://docs.python.org/3/library/stdtypes.html#lists>`_.
 Represents one or more events with the same name that were fired in a transaction.

-    Instances of this class are created by ``EventDict``, it is not intended to be instantiated directly.
+    Instances of this class are created by :func:`EventDict <brownie.network.event.EventDict>`, it is not intended to be instantiated directly.

     When accessing events inside the object:

     * If the key is given as an integer, events are handled as a list in the order that they fired.
-An ``_EventItem`` is returned for the specific event that fired at the given position.
+An :func:`_EventItem <brownie.network.event._EventItem>` is returned for the specific event that fired at the given position.
-    * If the key is given as a string, ``_EventItem`` assumes that you wish to access the first event contained within the object. ``event['value']`` is equivalent to ``event[0]['value']``.
+    * If the key is given as a string, :func:`_EventItem <brownie.network.event._EventItem>` assumes that you wish to access the first event contained within the object. ``event['value']`` is equivalent to ``event[0]['value']``.

-    All values within the object are formatted by methods outlined in the :ref:`convert<api-brownie-convert>` module.
+    All values within the object are formatted by methods outlined in the :ref:`convert<api-convert>` module.

     .. code-block:: python